forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 # Governance in View of People's Rights and Territorial Rights

+> Countries have rights and obligations specified in the UN Charter (e.g. Territorial Rights).
+> A people have rights specified in the domestic constitutions and rights defined in various covenants such as the covenants on Civil and Political rights and on Economic, Social and Cultural Rights. // Here, as a People are considered governable communities from the size of villages to countries.
+> Individual have rights granted by covenants and the Declaration of Human rights (most parts of which are considered customary international law).

-> Who's Land is It and who governs it, to which extent and which aspects and who can benefit?
+> Questions [to be] considered are: Who's Land is It (community, countries, private, ...), who governs it (to which extent and which aspects) and who can benefit (from resources, from accumulated wealth, ...) ?

 > __23.9.23: in work - to clarify, to correct and to improve:__